mkc909/open-swarm-mcp/README.md

 <img src="assets/images/openswarm-project-image.jpg" alt="Project Logo" width="70%"/>
 </div>

 **Open Swarm** is a versatile, modular framework for building intelligent, multi-agent systems.
-It's meant as a **drop-in alternative** to the [OpenAI Swarm](https://github.com/openai/swarm) framework—accepting new pull requests and actively maintained with additional features for agentic workflows.
+It's a **fork and actively maintained extension** of the [OpenAI Swarm](https://github.com/openai/swarm) framework.
+It includes modifications to support stateless RESTful operations and a plugin system for custom extensions that enhance agentic workflows.

 ---